danfuzz/samizdat/doc/library-guide/core.Generator/README.md

 #### `unboundedCollect(generator, optFilterFunction?) -> n/a  ## Terminates the runtime.`

-Handy implementation of `collect` which simply dies with a message indicating that the given generator is unbounded (that is, has infinite elements).
-This function is provided as a convenient thing to bind `collect` to, for appropriate classes.
+Handy implementation of `.collect()` which simply dies with a message indicating that the given generator is unbounded (that is, has infinite elements).
+This function is provided as a convenient thing to bind `.collect` to, for appropriate classes.

 #### `unboundedFetch(generator) -> n/a  ## Terminates the runtime.`

-Handy implementation of `fetch` which simply dies with a message indicating that the given generator is unbounded (that is, has infinite elements).
+Handy implementation of `.fetch()` which simply dies with a message indicating that the given generator is unbounded (that is, has infinite elements).
+This function is provided as a convenient thing to bind `.fetch` to, for appropriate classes.

+#### `unboundedForEach(generator) -> n/a  ## Terminates the runtime.`

-This function is provided as a convenient thing to bind `fetch` to, for appropriate classes.
+Handy implementation of `.forEach()` which simply dies with a message indicating that the given generator is unbounded (that is, has infinite elements).
+This function is provided as a convenient thing to bind `.forEach` to, for appropriate classes.

 <br><br>